 - 1 hour monthly online coaching sessions

-Fellows will work together on their team project and plan a virtual public presentation and therefore must be able to meet regularly with their team members and complete related work.
+Participants must be able to meet regularly with their team members to complete related course and project work.

 Successful candidates will receive a comprehensive program schedule prior to the first session.